calebmer/css-modules/README.md

 ## Composition

-It's possible to compose selectors.
+It's possible to compose selectors using the at rule `@composes`.

 ``` css
 .className {